-Conversely, a dictionary attack allows hackers to employ a program which cycles through common words.
+Conversely, a dictionary attack allows hackers to employ a program that cycles through common words.
 A brute force attack goes letter by letter, whereas a dictionary attack only tries possibilities most likely to succeed.

 Also, dictionary attacks rely on a few key factors of users’ psychology.
-For example, users tend to pick short passwords and base their passwords off common words.
+For example, users tend to pick short passwords and base their passwords on common words.
 So a dictionary attack starts with those words and variations (adding numbers at the end, replacing letters with numbers, etc.).

 Ah, the old classic.
 After all, hackers rarely need to call upon any other password attack methods.
 Why would they if they can just ask the user to hand over their credentials?

 Usually, hackers disguise their phishing attacks as unsuspecting emails posing as legitimate and known services.
 From these emails, hackers take users to fake login pages disguised as the legitimate service.
 Often, the hackers add a subtle, threatening dimension to their emails like the prospect of service cancellation.
 This forces the users to hand over their credentials before giving it careful consideration.